dangraeber/academic_site/publications.md

 ---

 # Economics

+**"Pandemic depression: COVID-19 and the mental health of entrepreneurs"** (forthcoming). (with Marco Caliendo, Alexander Kritikos and Johannes Seebauer)

+{: style="text-align: justify" }

+*Abstract:* The disproportionate effect of the COVID-19 pandemic on entrepreneurs when compared to employees is a global phenomenon.
+While the differential economic hardship is well documented, less is known about the effects of COVID-19 on their mental health.
+Using representative, longitudinal survey data from Germany, we show that financial losses appear to be an important driver of negative changes in mental health.
+Moreover, in particular female entrepreneurs experience a substantial deterioration in their mental health, while most male entrepreneurs are getting through the pandemic without significant changes.
+Investigating mechanisms behind this gendered impact of the pandemic, we find that female entrepreneurs who are directly affected by government-imposed restrictions on doing business, experience considerably larger increases in the frequency of anxiety and depressive symptoms, as do those who face additional child-care burden resulting from the closure of schools.
+Lastly, we observe that high levels of resilience help both gender to better cope with the crisis.
+Policy measures should account for this variation in mental health effects by supporting the affected entrepreneurs with more predictable policy instruments.

 {: style="text-align: justify" }

 **"COVID-19: a crisis of the female self-employed"** (2021).
 Journal of Population Economics, 34: 1141–118. https://doi.org/10.1007/s00148-021-00849-y (with A. Kritikos and J. Seebauer)